Meetings are Fun!

-This is really a FUN evening for all the clubs in Division D (Western Cape) where contestants from the clubs try to outdo each other with humorous speeches.
+This is really a FUN evening for all the clubs in Divisions D and R (Western Cape) where contestants from the clubs try to outdo each other with humorous speeches.
 The rules are not as rigid as the usual humorous speech contests, with the emphasis on fun.
 The agenda typically omits many of the usual Toastmaster assignments.
 If you like to laugh and witness humour at its best, definitely attend this meeting.
 Guests welcome.

 Tips on using humour in speeches

 - Use humour to get or keep the audience’ attention but only when the audience is ready for it.

 - Find the style that suits you best, e.g. stories, dead-pan, one-liners, exaggeration, understatement, etc.